 There is nothing more isolating, and yet, so universal than depression and anxiety.
 It can almost feel as if you’re sinking within yourself with no switch to release.
-And with the news of high-profile deaths like Kate Spade and Anthony Bourdain causing an increase of about 30 percent in calls to crisis lines and text services from people struggling with suicidal thoughts, according to Executive Director of Suicide Awareness Voices of Education Dan Reidenberg, it’s necessary to know who and what resources are available for you.
+It’s necessary to know who and what resources are available for you.
 But asking for help can be just as debilitating as the trauma.

 Knowing that finding the right resources can be daunting, we took out some of the guesswork in picking a suitable coping mechanism to fit your needs.

-Created by sibling duo Hannah and Charlie Lucas, notOK makes getting help and support from family and friends as simple as pressing a red button.
-When Hannah, 15, was diagnosed with an autoimmune disorder that attacks your body and causes fatigue, the teen became depressed, anxious, and practiced self-harm.
-It was then her and her brother Charlie went to a summer coding camp and later developed the app with some help from mobile app developers.
+When Hannah Lucas, 15, was diagnosed with an autoimmune disorder that attacks your body, the teen became depressed, anxious, and practiced self-harm.
+It was then that she and her brother Charlie went to a summer coding camp and later developed the app.

 When the user is in distress, they just tap the notOK button, which automatically sends out a text message that reads, “Hey, I’m not OK.
 Please call me, text me, or come find me.”
-This message is sent along with a link to the current GPS location to five pre-selected contacts in your phone who can offer emotional or physical support to the user.
+This message is sent along with a link to the current GPS location to five pre-selected contacts who can offer emotional or physical support.

 While nothing beats talking to a professional therapist, sometimes money and timing is a factor and you need immediate support.
 Crisis Text Line is a confidential messaging service that connects you with a crisis counselor when you text 741741 with your crisis.

 Panic attacks have a way of creeping up on you without a moment’s notice that knowing what to do next and how to focus can make it even more overwhelming.
-So having someone, or rather a teal monster, take control of the situation becomes a necessity.
-Once activated, Rootd takes you on a guided journey to relief by either tackling the panic attack head on or alleviating the stressors as quick as possible.
+Rootd takes you on a guided journey to relief by either tackling the panic attack head on or alleviating the stressors as quick as possible.

-Rootd doesn’t just help in the present, it empowers you by giving you the tools and knowledge to understand your anxiety and panic attacks through short-term and long-term lessons so that you can live an anxiety-free life.
+Rootd doesn’t just help in the present, it gives you the tools and knowledge to understand your anxiety and panic attacks through short-term and long-term lessons.